MohMaz/mongo-db-migrator/README.md

 - [x] Add ability to execute the mongo DB code schema and provide feedback
 - [ ] Add test executor agent
+- [ ] Add Nested Flow for Schema Generator/Schema Validator so they can independently iterate on the schema design
 - [ ] Add ability to update Java files (code, tests), run tests and provide feedback
 - [ ] Move Code Analyzer service as an MCP server to demonstrate the concept
+- [ ] Improve prompts to improve quality of the report

 ### P2